denizCvrl/tutorial_website/content/tutorial/01-install-blogdown/index.md

 For R, go to its website and click on [download R](https://cran.r-project.org/mirrors.html), you will see a list of countries with many links.
 As instructed, choose a location close to you and follow the directions for your operating system.
 (Or you can also find a YouTube video that demonstrates the installation process.
 It depends on your operating system so I am leaving you to find one).

-For RStudio, [download](https://rstudio.com/products/rstudio/download/) Free Desktop version and again follow the steps for your operating system.
+For RStudio, [download](https://rstudio.com/products/rstudio/download/) Free Desktop version and again follow the steps for your operating system.[^1]

-If you already have those programs installed, I am assuming that they are up-to-date, otherwise you might have some problems below.[^1]
+If you already have those programs installed, I am assuming that they are up-to-date, otherwise you might have some problems below.[^2]

 When you are all set, open RStudio.
 If this is the first time ever you are using RStudio: when you click on RStudio icon, you'll see the 3 panels depicted below.